-MISSOURI DEPARTMENT OF NATURAL RESOURCES FACT SHEET

-FOR THE PURPOSE OF RENEWAL, MODIFICATION, VARIANCE
+MISSOURI DEPARTMENT OF NATURAL RESOURCES FACT SHEET FOR THE PURPOSE OF RENEWAL OF MO-0135950 GKN AEROSPACE NORTH AMERICA, INC.

-OF MO-0137049

-PICK-N-PULL SELF SERVICE AUTO AND TRUCK

-The Federal Water Pollution Control Act ("Clean Water Act" Section 402 Public Law 92-500 as amended) established the National Pollutant Discharge Elimination System (NPDES) permit program.
+The Federal Water Pollution Control Act (Clean Water Act (CWA) §402 Public Law 92-500 as amended) established the National Pollutant Discharge Elimination System (NPDES) permit program.
 This program regulates the discharge of pollutants from point sources into the waters of the United States, and the release of stormwater from certain point sources.
-All such discharges are unlawful without a permit (Section 301 of the "Clean Water Act").
+All such discharges are unlawful without a permit (§301 of the Clean Water Act).
 After a permit is obtained, a discharge not in compliance with all permit terms and conditions is unlawful.
-Missouri State Operating Permits (MSOPs) are issued by the Director of the Missouri Department of Natural Resources (Department) under an approved program, operating in accordance with federal and state laws (Federal "Clean Water Act" and "Missouri Clean Water Law" Section 644 as amended).
-MSOPs are issued for a period of five (5) years unless otherwise specified for less.
+Missouri State Operating Permits (MSOPs) are issued by the Director of the Missouri Department of Natural Resources (Department) under an approved program, operating in accordance with federal and state laws (Federal Clean Water Act and Missouri Clean Water Law 644 RSMo as amended).
+MSOPs may also cover underground injection, non-discharging facilities, and land application facilities.
+Permits are issued for a period of five (5) years unless otherwise specified for less.

-As per [40 CFR Part 124.8(a)] and [10 CSR 20-6.020(1)(A)2.] a factsheet shall be prepared to give pertinent information regarding the applicable regulations, rationale for the development of effluent limitations and conditions, and the public participation process for the Missouri State Operating Permit (MSOP or operating permit) listed below.
-A factsheet is not an enforceable part of an operating permit.
+As per [40 CFR Part 124.8(a)] and [10 CSR 20-6.020(1)(A)2.] a factsheet shall be prepared to give pertinent information regarding applicable regulations, rationale for the development of limitations and conditions, and the public participation process for the Missouri State Operating Permit (MSOP or permit) listed below.
+A factsheet is not an enforceable part of a permit.